St Louis Library Hours 2026

 SLPL Central Library has the strongest collection for St. Louis City research, including vital records and city directories back to 1821.
 SLCL Headquarters in Clayton also has extensive genealogy resources.
 Both offer free Ancestry.com access on library computers with knowledgeable staff available to assist.

-π St. Louis Library Insider Tips
+St. Louis Insider Tips Libraries

 The Cass Gilbert-designed Central Library (1912) features marble staircases, gilded ceilings, and a stunning Grand Hall.
 FREE self-guided architecture tours available - ask at the desk for the brochure.
 Best photos: morning light through east windows.